European Shorthair

 The European Shorthair, also known as the European and Celtic/European Shorthair, is a pedigreed breed of domestic cat.
 The breed's name has also been erroneously used to describe the non-pedigreed landrace domestic cat of Europe, causing confusion as the pedigreed cats of this breed also should resemble the typical domestic cats of Europe.

 The role as the cat breed resembling the original domestic cats of Europe was held until the beginning of the 20th century by the British Shorthair, even though stockier than the majority of common European cats, until 1949 when the European Shorthair was recognised by the Fédération internationale féline (FIFe).
 The oldest known European Shorthair registered in FIFe was born in 1940.

 History

 Origin

 European Shorthair has its counterparts in Great Britain (British Shorthair) and the U.S. (American Shorthair), though these breeds have been bred for longer.
 The British Shorthair, however, was crossed with the Persian and selectively bred to become a cobbier cat with a slightly shortened muzzle and thicker coat.

 It was confusing for Scandinavian breeders that the British Shorthair was also called European Shorthair at that time, even though it looked different.
 Felinological associations recognised both types of cat as a single breed, meaning they were judged by the same standards during cat shows, until 1982 when FIFe registered the Scandinavian type of European Shorthair as a separate breed with its own standard.

+Breed registration

 Breed recognition

 As of 2023, the European (Shorthair) cat breed is recognised by ACF, FIFe, LOOF, TICA (registration only), and WCF.